Cattle industry, Congresswoman Noem weigh in on USTR objectives for renegotiating NAFTA | TSLN.com

 Leo McDonnell, Director Emeritus for USCA said his group believes changes need to be made to NAFTA to address the trade deficit that has the U.S. importing twice as much beef and cattle from Canada and Mexico as it exports to them.

+The irony in the fact that the NAFTA objectives were released the same day as the White House's "Made in America showcase" was not lost on McDonnell.

+"President Trump is promoting made in the USA goods, plus he specifically mentioned agricultural goods and beef in a press conference with Sonny Perdue today (July 19)."

-COOL needs to be added into the new NAFTA language, and believes the objectives open the door for just that.
+COOL needs to be added into the new NAFTA language, McDonnell said, and he believes the objectives open the door for just that.

 "U.S. ranchers had the greatest market we've ever had when we had COOL in effect.
 When COOL went out, so did the profits," he said.
 "USDA's own numbers prove that there was increased value for US beef with COOL."